appsmithorg/appsmith/contributions/docs/UploadingAssets.md

 Refer to the assets using a relative path from the root folder Ex. `.gitbook/assets/asset.jpg`

 ## Embedding Images & Gifs
-Images are gifs can be embedded into a page using the following syntax
+Images and gifs can be embedded into a page using the following syntax
 ```
 ![Click to expand](/.gitbook/assets/asset-name.png)
 ```
-The images should be focused on the content and not include unnecessary parts of the UI ex. header / empty canvas etc.
+The images should be focused on the content and should not include unnecessary parts of the UI ex. header / empty canvas etc.
-Gifs can be recorded using the a screen recorder like loom and converted to a gif using gifski.
+Gifs can be recorded using the screen recorder like loom and converted to a gif using gifski.
 Gifs should be of 26 - 30 fps and be of high quality.
-If you do not have access to a good gif converter, please upload the video as is and raise a PR.
+If you do not have access to a good gif converter, please upload the video as it is and raise a PR.
 We will be happy to help with Gif creation!

 ## Embedding Videos
 Videos must be uploaded to the appsmith youtube channel.
 Contact nikhil@appsmith.com to have your video uploaded.